SHORiN-KiWATA/shorinclip/README.md

 A wayland clipboard TUI based on `fzf` `wl-clipboad` `cliphist`.

-Use `kitty icat` or `chafa` for image preview and `ffmpegthumbnailer` for video thumb generation.
+Use `chafa` for image preview,; `kitty icat` for gif preview when using native kitty, `ffmpegthumbnailer` for video thumb generation.

-- some image
+- some images

     - kitty